What Are the Types of Trauma?

 Middle and High School Youth

-• Change in how they view the world
+• Change in worldview

 • Conduct problems